Prof Milja Kurki

 Between 2008 and 2012, I led a major European Research Council project on the conceptual foundations of democracy promotion practices, a project which led to the book Democratic Futures: Revisioning Democracy Promotion (Routledge, 2013) and which involved extensive policy engagement internationally.

 Since 2014 I've been exploring questions around how we might rethink the practice of politics in more expansive, relational, planetary and multispecies ways.
-My book International Relations in a Relational Universe (Oxford University Press, 2020) argued for a relational cosmological orientation to study and practice of international politics.
+My most recent book International Relations in a Relational Universe (Oxford University Press, 2020) argued for a relational cosmological orientation to study and practice of international politics.
 Currently I'm working on follow-up project on planetary multispecies politics.
 This involves not only transdisciplinary engagements across sciences, social sciences, humanities and arts but also thinking with non-human actors in different locations and spaces.